cgebbe/udacity-data-engineer/4_pipelines/project/README.md

 - [x] add default parameters according to these guidelines

   - The DAG does not have dependencies on past runs
-  - On failure, the task are retried 3 times
+  - On failure, the task are retried 3 timess
   - Retries happen every 5 minutes
   - Catchup is turned off
   - Do not email on retry